 If you have a project that you think would be perfect for using milk paint with the bonding agent, you should definitely check it out.
 When I run out of my sample, I’m definitely going to make it a staple item in my craft studio; I love it that much!

 By the way, you may have noticed that I borrowed the succulents from another thrift store find project I just completed.

 Hubs and I attended a succulent sale at Allan Gardens in downtown Toronto on Sunday so this is just temporary until I can make another supplement arrangement.
 We’ll need more succulents because we have an exciting project coming up using an incredible find from a recent antiquing excursion.
 If you look closely at the picture below, you can probably guess the origins of the item hubs is carrying!

 As part of the transformation, we’ll be showing multiple ways to use milk paint, including how milk paint can be used on metal.
 It’s a technique-packed tutorial that you won’t want to miss!
 If you haven’t already subscribed, you can follow us right here (link in the footer) or via Bloglovin’.
-You can also follow us on Pinterest, Facebook and on our Youtube channel.
+You can also follow us on Pinterest, our Youtube channel, Instagram and on Facebook.